unbelievableflavour/bookmark-manager/README.md

 ## Installation

-As first you need elementary SDK
+First you will need to install elementary SDK

  `sudo apt install elementary-sdk`